No results were found...

 Here are other good examples of notices at the collection: The Standard, Experis.

-If CCPA applies to your business, make sure that you comply with these four main California resident rights, and include them together with its implementation in your Privacy Policy.
+If the CCPA and CPRA apply to your business, make sure that you comply with these 5 main California resident rights, and include them in your Privacy Policy.

-1. The right to know about personal information your business collects about California residents (and how it’s used and shared)
+1. The right to know what personal information your business collects about California residents and how it’s used and shared.

 2. The right to delete personal information collected from consumers